-To ensure you have the best experience with Fuze Desktop, we recommend that you use a headset from our supported vendors including Plantronics, Jabra, and Logitech.
+To ensure you have the best experience with Fuze Desktop, we recommend that you use a headset from our supported vendors including Plantronics, Jabra, Logitech, and EPOS.
 Learn more about why you should switch from your consumer headphones in this blog article.

 In general, there are three requirements for using a headset with Fuze Desktop: